epam/Wilma/wilma-service-api-net/README-API.md

 ##### Returns

-Operation mode status, or OperationModes.ERROR in case of communication problem.
+Operation mode status, or OperationModesEnum.ERROR in case of communication problem.

 ##### Parameters